Information Regarding Health Care Charges and Quality

 The Department has developed a listserv for communications between DHS and providers.
 Sign up for the Act 146 listserv here.

-The Act requires the Department to adjust annually the amounts that a health care provider may charge for providing copies of a patient's health care records; see current fee schedule here (PDF, 13 KB) .
+The Act requires the Department to adjust annually the amounts that a health care provider may charge for providing copies of a patient's health care records; see current fee schedule here (PDF) .